Why Does Spironolactone Smell Like Weed?

 Photo: Unsplash

-Maybe you’ve never used spironolactone but know someone who does.
+Maybe you’ve never used spironolactone personally but know someone who does.
 Or perhaps you use spironolactone for a specific condition but are curious about its other uses.

 According to WebMD, Spironolactone, also known as the ‘water pill,’ is used to treat:

-- high blood pressure
+- High blood pressure (hypertension)

-- heart failure
+- Heart failure

-- swelling (edema)
+- Swelling (edema)

 Why Does My Spironolactone Smell Like Weed?